20:31

 At Bournemouth Airport we carry out our work in a manner that respects the human rights of others.
 This means we do not accept any form of forced or involuntary labour, human trafficking, and modern slavery anywhere in our business or supply chain.

-Bournemouth Airport is committed to taking swift and robust action in the event that any evidence relating to slavery or human trafficking in our business or supply chain is identified & thoroughly investigated.
+Bournemouth Airport is committed to thoroughly investigating and taking swift and robust action in the event that any evidence relating to slavery or human trafficking in our business or supply chain is identified.

 Organisation’s Structure

-Bournemouth Airport is owned by Regional & City Airports (RCA) – one of the UK’s leading regional airport operators.
+Bournemouth Airport is part of Regional & City Airports (RCA) – one of the UK’s leading regional airport operators.
+RCA owns Bournemouth, Exeter and Norwich Airports, and operates Solent Airport.

 As a well-established business, our relationship with our employees allows a high degree of engagement with senior management, both directly and through recognised trade unions, which would allow concerns over slavery and human trafficking to be raised should they occur.